 The Safe and Sound Protocol (SSP)

-This is a sound-based intervention that is done over 5 consecutive days (an hour each day) to calms emotional and physiological states and hence reduces stress and auditory sensitivities.
+This is a sound-based intervention that is done over 5-10 consecutive days (and which can be done in the office or at home) to calms emotional and physiological states and hence reduces stress and auditory sensitivities.
 This allows improvement in various sensory, emotional and cognitive areas.
 Specific conditions that are shown to benefit from SSP include:

 - Social and emotional difficulties